Understanding the Health Provisions in the Inflation Reduction Act

 - What Are the Prescription Drug Provisions in the Inflation Reduction Act?

-- How Would the Prescription Drug Provisions in the Senate Reconciliation Proposal Affect Medicare Beneficiaries?
+- How Will the Prescription Drug Provisions in the Inflation Reduction Act Affect Medicare Beneficiaries?

 - Polling: The Public Weighs In On Medicare Drug Negotiations